MikkoVihtakari/BioticExplorer/README.md

 #### Download data from the database

-Click ‘Load data & filter -\> From the database’.
+Click ‘Load data & filter -&gt; From the database’.
 Select the desired data and click ‘Send inquiry’.
 The ‘BUSY’ symbol on the left top corner will disappear when the operation is done.
 This may take time depending on the size of the selected dataset.
 You will get an overview of